Frustration takes the fun out of coloring!

 By the way, my daughter has about 3,000 little novelty erasers shaped like hamburgers and strange Japanese hamsters.
 While these may be vinyl and some are even white, they are not what I'm talking about here.

-Staedtler, Pentel, Tombow, Campus, Lyra, Faber-Castell, Nayana... these are just the top names, there are tons more.
-They're all slightly different and some work better than others, but I've not encountered a white polymer eraser that didn't do a good - great job of erasing basic work marks.
+Staedtler, Pentel , Tombow, Campus, Lyra, Faber-Castell, Nayana ... these are just the top names, there are tons more.
+They're all slightly different and some work better than others, but I've never encountered a white polymer eraser that didn't do a good, scratch that, great job of erasing basic work marks.

 This is a soft plastic, almost rubbery eraser which contains no abrasive pumice or grit.
 It feels smooth and buttery when rubbed against paper and it leaves a minimal amount of debris.

 Excellent for graphite (pencil lead) in any hardness.
 Moderately effective on waxy colored pencil and firm chalk pencils.
 Excellent for finger and hand smudges that collect on the borders of your work.

 If I need to erase something, this is the first eraser I try because it's gentle.
 I may end up moving to something more abrasive for stubborn marks, but I always begin the process with my white PVC eraser.